-Andorra is applying the standard BEPS rules.
-In addition, corporate income tax law provides transfer pricing rules implementing the arm's length principle in linked-parties transactions.
+Andorra applies the standard BEPS rules.
+In addition, the corporate income tax law provides transfer pricing rules implementing the arm's length principle in linked-parties transactions.

-Andorra has not approved any legislation akin to the EU Directive that obliges professionals to disclose this kind of schemes to the tax authorities.
+Andorra has not approved any legislation akin to the EU Directive that obliges professionals to disclose these kinds of schemes to the tax authorities.

-3 Pre-entry Tax Planning
+Pre-entry Tax Planning

-3.1 In your jurisdiction, what pre-entry estate and gift tax planning can be undertaken?
+In your jurisdiction, what pre-entry estate, gift and/ or wealth tax planning can be undertaken?

-Inheritance and gift tax does not exist in Andorra, consequently, tax planning is not necessary for successions.
+Inheritance and gift tax does not exist in Andorra; consequently, tax planning is not necessary for successions.
 Nevertheless, there is normally always an international or cross-border element that must be carefully analysed either for inheritors or donatories resident in Andorra.
 Andorran tax residents could create a holding company with assets in several jurisdictions and the shares are the subject of the inheritance instead of having the net worth diversified and not under the same legal person.